MakerReduxCorp/grammar/docs/workstep.industry.poly.rst

 Polymer/Plastic
 ===============

-*Worksteps from the plastics industry.*
+*Worksteps involving synthetic materials from organic and inorganic polymers.*

-The workstep should be assigned a `function`.
+http://www.plasticsindustry.org/  The workstep should be assigned a `function`.
 See the sidebar to the left for a list of valid `function` values.

 .. sidebar:: Variations